 BSW students apply for financial aid directly with the university’s Office of Financial Aid.
-If awarded a work-study appointment, students should contact the Assistant Dean for the BSW Program, Vicki Y. Packheiser (firstname.lastname@example.org), who will notify School staff about eligible BSW work-study students.
+If awarded a work-study appointment, students should contact the Assistant Dean for the BSW Program, who will notify school staff about eligible BSW work-study students.
 Students are also encouraged to contact the Office of Student Financial Services about other work-study placements on campus.

 A limited number of TA (Teaching Assistant), GA (Graduate Assistant) and RA (Research Assistant) positions are available for MSSW students in increments of 5 to 20 hours a week.

-To be considered for any assistantship, MSSW students must have a current Financial Aid Form on file with the School of Social Work Office of Admissions.
-This form is included in the MSSW acceptance packet, to be completed and returned to the Director of Admissions.
-It is kept on file for as long as the student is in the program.
-The form is available from the Office of Admissions or can be downloaded in Word or PDF format.
+To be considered for financial support (Teaching Assistanships and scholarships), MSSW students must have a completed Financial Support Application on file with the Steve Hicks School of Social Work Office of Admissions.
+The application is kept on file for as long as the student is in the program.
+Complete the Financial Support Application here.

-Research Assistantship (RA), Teaching Assistantship (TA) and Assistant Instructor (AI) assignments are the primary source of financial support for our doctoral students.
+Graduate Research Assistantship (GRA), Teaching Assistantship (TA) and Assistant Instructor (AI) assignments are the primary source of financial support for our doctoral students.

 The following priorities are used for awarding TA and AI assignments to Ph.D. students: